Key takeaways

 How to Choose the Right Managed IT Provider

 Not all MSPs understand the nonprofit sector.
-When evaluating partners, consider:
+When evaluating partners, consider:- Experience working with nonprofits

 - Understanding of donor systems and grant environments